 The most common traditional form is grey cast iron.
 Common or grey cast iron is easily cast but it cannot be forged or worked mechanically either hot or cold.
 In grey cast iron the carbon content is in the form of flakes distributed throughout the metal.
 In white cast iron, the carbon content is combined chemically as a carbide of iron.
 White cast iron has superior tensile strength and malleability.
 It is also known as malleable or spheroidal graphite iron.

-Because it is relatively inexpensive, durable and can be cast easily into various shapes, cast iron is still used for a wide range of structural and decorative purposes.
+Because it is fairly inexpensive, durable, and can be cast easily into various shapes, cast iron is still used for a wide range of structural and decorative purposes.
 These include: